Jane Adams (actress, born 1918)

 Betty Jane Bierce, better known by her stage name Jane "Poni" Adams (August 7, 1918 – May 21, 2014), was an American actress in radio, film, and television in the 1940s and 1950s.

 Early years

 The daughter of Mr. and Mrs. Mason Bierce, Adams was born in San Antonio, Texas, but her family moved to California when she was two.
 During her high school years, she studied violin and drama, and she was selected to be a concert mistress of the all-city high school orchestra of Los Angeles.
-She received a full scholarship to Juilliard, which she turned down to spend years studying at the Pasadena Playhouse.
+She received a full scholarship to Juilliard to study violin, which she turned down to spend four years studying at the Pasadena Playhouse.